lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 2: During the in-person one-time-pad-voter-registration: Two physical copies (e.g QR codes) of two one-time-pads are created; one set of the two pads are stored (offline) by the local voting office, the other set (pair) of one time pads is kept by the voter themselves (physically, offline).
 The software will print the one-time pads.
 The software will check (confirm, verify) the one-time pads.
 The software will erase thoroughly from memory (e.g. physically overwrite) any record of what the printed one-time-pads were.
+(Note, if this process is done off-line using a dedicated machine, the risk (attack-surface) of someone being able to take (exfiltrate) the one-time-pads is reduced.
+Especially if the custom machine does not have enough memory to store any old pads but can only process and re-write-over one pad at a time.)

 Step 3: The election office, offline (enforced by software), uses the first 1:2 of the pair of printed QR codes to create an 'encrypted' version of the ballot for that one voter alone.
 Note: The -ballot may be public, but it still needs to be verified.
 This illustrates the "verification" role sometimes lumped together with "security" and "encryption."
 The emphasis is not on 'hiding' the public ballot form, but on verifying that the specific ballot form that the voter is filling out is (identical to) the form that the local election office gave them.